-It’s okay to not know every single detail about the product you want to launch, especially if this is a first time for you – you can figure that out along the way – but you need to give them all the information you already have.
+It’s okay not to know every single detail about the product you want to launch, especially if this is the first time for you – you can figure that out along the way – but you need to give them all the information you already have.

 2. Manufacturers love benchmark products

-Were you walking on the street and saw a product very similar to the one you want to launch?
-Or perhaps while scrolling on Instagram you saw the packaging of your dreams?
+Were you walking on the street and saw a product similar to the one you wanted to launch?
+Or perhaps while scrolling on Instagram, you saw the packaging of your dreams?
 Don’t be afraid to share that along with your request.
 There is nothing wrong with taking inspiration from other brands, and it helps manufacturers to understand the idea you have in mind.

-If you don’t already have a design of your own, the best way to illustrate your idea is to reference other products that are similar to your idea.
+If you don’t already have a design of your own, the best way to illustrate your idea is to reference other similar products.